dart-lang/language/working/declaring-constructors/feature-specification.md

 So while the potential for confusion is there, I think it's unlikely to be a problem in practice.

+### Private field parameters and initializing formals

+Any existing initializing formals with private names must be positional since it's a compile-time error to have a private named parameter.
+Since those arguments are passed positionally, the change to give the parameter a public name has no effect on any callsites.

+Generated documentation may change, but that should be harmless.

 ### Language versioning

-Even this change it's non-breaking, it is language versioned and can only be used in libraries whose language version is at or later than the version this feature ships in.
+Even though this change is non-breaking, it is language versioned and can only be used in libraries whose language version is at or later than the version this feature ships in.
 This is mainly to ensure that users don't inadvertently try to use this feature in packages whose SDK constraint allows older Dart SDK versions that don't support the feature.